 If your benefits must be divided as a result of a divorce, you should submit a copy of your court entered Qualified Domestic Relations Order (QDRO) once entered by the court or a copy of your divorce decree if a QDRO has not yet been entered in court.
-Please refer to the Plan's web site for further information.
+Please refer to MyCentralStatesPension.org for further information.